vsingerxiaoice-rwkv/xiaoicesing-io/docs/BestPractices.md

 - All syllables and phonemes in the dictionary should have linguistic meanings.
 Style tags (vocal fry, falsetto, etc.) should not appear in the dictionary.
 - Its syllables should be standard spelling or phonetic transcriptions (like pinyin in mandarin Chinese and romaji in Japanese) for easy integration with G2P modules.
 - Its phonemes should cover all (or almost all) possible pronunciations in that language.
 - Every syllable and every phoneme should have one, and only one certain pronunciation, in all or almost all situations in that language.
-Some slightly context-based pronunciation differences are allowed as the networks can learn.
+Some slight context-based pronunciation differences are allowed as the networks can learn.
 - Most native speakers/singers of that language should be able to easily cover all phonemes in the dictionary.
 This means the dictionary should not contain extremely rare or highly customized phonemes of some dialects or accents.
 - It should not bring too much difficulty and complexity to the data labeling workflow, and it should be easy to use for end users of voicebanks.